metal3-io/metal3-docs/design/baremetal-operator/raid-disk-controller.md

 ### Risks and Mitigations

-Since we will be specifying physical disks to be used, care needs to be taken to not accidently erase media with sensitive data on them.
+Since we will be specifying physical disks to be used, care needs to be taken to not accidentally erase media with sensitive data on them.
 It is very easy to undesirably remove data from disks.

 ### Work Items